Do you find yourself constantly on the go, all the while feeling like you accomplished very little?

 When we have a lot on our plate, the easiest thing to let go of is our health.
 We put off exercising.
-Then we eat quick prepared meals, which are usually highly processed.
+Then we eat quickly prepared meals, which are usually highly processed.
 The next thing you know, you are skipping on sleep.
-We keep going and going without ever scheduling any down time.
+We keep going and going without ever scheduling any downtime.

 The reality is if we’re not at our physical best we cannot expect to function at our best.
 It’s about changing your thinking from: “I don’t have time to stop and care for myself” to “I can’t take care of anybody if I don’t take care of me.”
 Not doing this is actually the first of the time management mistakes that should be corrected.

 So to avoid further time management mistakes, make sure one of your priorities includes your physical health.

 5. Taking in Too Much Information

 Another guaranteed sabotage to your time management efforts involves focusing on too many tasks at the same time.
 I’m not talking about multitasking here.
 It’s about trying to learn too many things at the same time, instead of focusing on one step at a time before moving on.

 We are on information overload.
 Seldom is our problem a lack of accessible information, it’s actually too much information.

 With all of this information in our heads and no plan, we begin to feel like the hamster on its wheel going round and round and getting nowhere.

 On the other hand, you can increase your productivity by taking a few moments to mind map your goals.
 Get everything floating around in your head out on paper.
 As you look at the paper, start making a list of the things that you need to do.
 The next step is to order the list based upon the priorities that you have already set out.
 When you do this, you will be well on your way to correcting your

 6. No Down Time